AlexBHarley/deepstream.io-website/src/tutorials/core/datasync-records/readme.md

 `delete()` irreversibly deletes the record from the database and cache and notifies all servers and clients within the cluster of the deletion.

 ## Getting a snapshot
-If you just require a static one-off view into a record's data, but not bother with the entire lifecycle you can also use `client.record.snapshot(name, cb)`
+If you just require a static one-off view into a record's data, but not bother with the entire lifecycle you can also use `client.record.snapshot(name, callback)`

 ## Naming records
 Each record is identified by a name that needs to be unique across the entire system.
 So what does a great recordname look like?
 Something like this: